 Credit hours earned means that credit is given (A, B, C, D, Cr, S, Bg or CrE).
 No student may earn hours of credit for any one course more than once, unless the description in the Wichita State University Catalog specifically states that the course is repeatable for credit.

 - Any course may be repeated.
 No course may be attempted more than three times.
 For this policy, an audit does not count as an attempt.

-- Any grade received at completion of a repeated class at WSU will automatically replace up to two previous grade(s) received for that course in computation of the student’s cumulative grade point average.
+- Any grade received at completion of a repeated class at WSU will automatically replace up to two previous grade(s) received for that course in computation of the student’s overall grade point average.

 - Grades received in courses taken at another institution may not be used to replace grades in courses taken at WSU.
 If a student repeats a course at another institution, the WSU grade will be averaged into the GPA.
 Repeats between transfer institutions are also averaged.

 - The department offering a course can approve an exception to the limit of three attempts.
 If such an exception is given, only the first two grades for the course will be excluded from the GPA.
 All other grades received for that course will be averaged into the GPA.

 - Courses repeated prior to fall 2013 are subject to the repeat policy in effect during that catalog year.

 - Students may not use a repeat taken after graduation to amend their GPA or honors as determined at the time of graduation.

 Repeated courses are identified on the transcript by an extra letter after the grade as follows:

 - A averaged in GPA but not counted in earned hours.